-Even if you’ve moved on to more thrilling winter pursuits like snowboarding, there’s a good chance that sledding has a nostalgic place in every outdoor enthusiast’s heart.
+Even if you’ve moved on to more thrilling snow pursuits like snowboarding, there’s a good chance that sledding has a nostalgic place in every outdoor enthusiast’s heart.
 There’s a unique thrill to sitting on a circular dish that you have almost no control over and plummeting down the biggest hill you’re brave enough to take on.

 There are a few different kinds of sleds worth considering.
 Traditional toboggans are made out of wood and have curled ends, but many modern variants are made out of lighter and less expensive materials.
 Saucers are round, and better suited to individual riders.